delta-io/delta/kernel/USER_GUIDE.md

   * Matching the engine-specific format: Some engines may expect the data in an in-memory format that may be different from the data produced by `getData()`.
 So you will have to do the data conversion for each column vector in the batch as needed.
   * Matching the engine-specific interfaces: You may have to implement wrapper classes that extend the engine-specific interfaces and appropriately encapsulate the row data.

-For best performance, you can implement your own `ParquetHandler` and other interfaces to make sure that every `ColumnVector` generated is already in the engine-native format thus eliminating any need to convert.
+For best performance, you can implement your own Parquet reader and other `TableClient` implementations to make sure that every `ColumnVector` generated is already in the engine-native format thus eliminating any need to convert.

 Now you should be able to read the Delta table correctly.